MrGalaxyDragon/MrGalaxyDragon/README.md

     </picture>
 </h2>

-Hi, I am Tom and I enjoy programming and learning new skills. :D
+Hi, I am Tom and I enjoy programming and learning new skills. :smiley:

 I have been enrolled in a **dual study program in business informatics** since August 2022. 🎓🏢